Invisible Orthodontics

 Invisible FAQ's

-Q. What if I am an adult?
-Can Dr. Lang do invisible treatment on
+Q. Can Dr. Lang do invisible orthodontics?

 A. Many different techniques have been used over the years to

 straighten teeth without visible hardware.
-These include clear plastic or
+These include clear plastic

-is made from clear plastic so it does not show as much when it is worn.
+appliance that is made from clear plastic so it does not show as much

-Q. How do you decide what appliance to use and why doesn’t every adult
+noticeable.
+Q. How do you decide what appliance to use and why doesn’t everyone get invisible treatment?
+A.

-get invisible treatment?
-A. Simply put, we need to match the tool to
+Simply put, we need to match the tool to the job.
+The invisible aligner

+problems that cannot be treated by anything less than braces.
 Q. How do I know if my dental problem is simple or complex?

 A. You don’t, but your orthodontist does.
 Come in for an